Chronic Neck Pain : Postural Causes and A Unique Fix

-First – correct anterior pelvic tilt: A) Stretch front hip flexors/quadriceps to allow the pelvis to tilt back more easily, and B) do Posterior Pelvic tilts to flatten the lumbar curve by tightening the front abdominals to pull up on the pelvis and tilt it backwards.
+First – correct anterior pelvic tilt: A) Stretch front hip flexors/quadriceps to allow the pelvis to tilt back more easily, and just after B) do Posterior Pelvic tilts to flatten the lumbar curve by tightening the front abdominals to pull up on the pelvis and tilt it backwards.

 Second – strengthen weak, elongated external obliques see below for: A) Wall Standing, B) Isometric "Abdominal Bracing Exercises" 3) Avoid crunches, which strengthen rectis abdominis (6-pack abs) but do nothing for the external obliques,

 Third – strengthen gluts and hamstrings.
 Squats are extraordinary for improving strength of the posterior chain especially hip extensors and gluts.
 But make sure that hyper-lordotic lower back is corrected first.